 Avalon provides quality residential reintegration programs, by a dedicated team of professionals, in order to provide clients with reentry programs designed to return men and women to their communities.
 Clients leave our halfway houses with better life management skills, long term employment, and permanent housing.

-Avalon has been operating residential programs and residential treatment programs for over twenty-eight (28) years.
+Avalon has been operating residential programs and residential treatment programs for over twenty-nine (29) years.
 Currently, Avalon owns and operates a central office support facility and ten (10) residential halfway houses located in Texas, Wyoming and Oklahoma.
 Together, these facilities provide residential reentry services including residential work release and residential treatment programs to more than 3,000 clients daily.

 Avalon has extensive treatment and programming experience.
 The Avalon residential treatment programs utilize in-house certified and licensed treatment teams for substance abuse and mental health treatment services, individual and group counseling.
 The residents, Case Mangers, and the Clinical Team work collaboratively to address and accomplish the goals of the residents assessed needs.